-- Regulations from December 2018, restrict usage of the radio frequency spectrum in the KCAAA - Telecomms operators in the area require a permit from the Astronomy Management Authority (AMA) to continue operating - The practical- and social requirements of the population are to a great extent irreconcilable with the scientific objectives - The engagement processes with the community, have not always been clear and consistent, both ways (Assaf report 2021) - Typical findings:

-"We have been here first and for decades"

-"You said we shall not be worse off than before and now?"
+- Regulations from December 2018, restrict usage of the radio frequency spectrum in the KCAAA - Telecomms operators require a permit from the Astronomy Management Authority (AMA) to continue operating - The practical- and social requirements of the population are mostly irreconcilable with the scientific objectives - Many misunderstandings in the engagement processes with the community, (Assaf report 2021) - Typical findings of the report: "We have been here first and for decades" "You said we shall not be worse off than before and now?"
 "What has come of the promise to do something about the jackals in your area?
-Scientists are not always good at PR !
+Difficult PR problem !